• Skip to secondary menu

 How to Make Pumpkin Sourdough Cinnamon Rolls

-2. In a stand mixer, combine the fed sourdough starter, flour, water, honey, and butter.
+In the bowl of a stand mixer, using a dough hook attachment, combine the fed sourdough starter, water, pumpkin puree, melted butter, honey, sea salt, and all purpose flour.
 Mix together until the dough forms into a ball.

-3. Place the dough in a greased bowl and cover with plastic wrap.
-Put in a warm place to ferment overnight.
+Place the dough in a greased bowl and cover with plastic wrap.
+Put in a warm place to to let the dough rise and ferment overnight.

 overnight cinnamon rolls fermented long ferment pumpkin cream cheese frosting icing